funkhaus/fuxt/README.md

 You can run Storybook in dev mode by using: `npm run stroybook`

-If you want to export Storybook (to deploy it to a static host): `yarn nuxt storybook build`
+If you want to export Storybook (to deploy it to a static host): `npm run storybook-build`

 ## Fonts